natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P%20(Germany).md

 As you climb, use your RWR to determine whenever the enemy team has AA or not - if you get pings from RWR, try to find and dispatch enemy AA before it can fire at you - this will allow you to stay alive for a little longer.
 Only then should you switch your attention to enemy tanks.

-One last thing to note is that you '''will be heard before seen''', as helicopters are usually very loud, and some skilled players can anticipate your direction from sound alone and can counter you as soon as you appear above horizon - tanks like [[M1A2 Abrams|M1A2]] are equipped with proximity fuze HEAT-FS shells designed to take down low-flying helicopters, and most IFVs can elevate their guns high enough to engage you when you first emerge from behind the horizon.
+One last thing to note is that you will be heard before seen, as helicopters are usually very loud, and some skilled players can anticipate your direction from sound alone and can counter you as soon as you appear above horizon - tanks like [[M1A2 Abrams|M1A2]] are equipped with proximity fuze HEAT-FS shells designed to take down low-flying helicopters, and most IFVs can elevate their guns high enough to engage you when you first emerge from behind the horizon.
 Thus gaining altitude is vital to success when helicopter rushing.

 '''If you decided to go with sniping with Shturms:'''

 '''Recommended loadout:'''

-If there are '''no enemy planes active''' on the battlefield, pick loadout with the maximum number of Shturms ATGMs possible - these are your best choice at dispatching armoured targets.
+If there are no enemy planes active on the battlefield, pick loadout with the maximum number of Shturms ATGMs possible - these are your best choice at dispatching armoured targets.

-If there '''are enemy planes active''', pick loadout with R-60M missiles, those help you with clearing the airspace of any threats to your helicopter.
+If there are enemy planes active, pick loadout with R-60M missiles, those help you with clearing the airspace of any threats to your helicopter.

 You can also pick secondary armament to go with your Shturms - either GSh-23L gun pods or S-8KO rocket pods.